shejz/OCR/Recognizing digits with OpenCV/README.md

 Obtaining this view of the LCD satisfies Step #2 — we are now ready to extract the digits from the LCD.

+By extracting each of the seven segments and applying basic thresholding and morphological operations we can determine which segments are “on” and which are “off”.
+From there, we can look up the on/off segments in a Python dictionary data structure to quickly determine the actual digit.

 To obtain the digits themselves we need to threshold the warped image to reveal the dark regions (i.e., digits) against the lighter background (i.e., the background of the LCD display)

 ![](https://github.com/shejz/OCR/blob/main/Recognizing%20digits%20with%20OpenCV/thresh.jpg)

-Then apply a series of morphological operations to clean up the thresholded image
+Then apply a series of morphological operations to clean up the thresholded image.

 ![](https://github.com/shejz/OCR/blob/main/Recognizing%20digits%20with%20OpenCV/morphological.jpg)